-Rectum Cancer Surgeon
+Rectum Cancer Surgeon in Kolkata

 Rectum is located at the lowest part of the large intestine.
 Connection between the final segment of the colon and opening of anus is done by the rectum.
 Cancer at this portion of body may lead to severe damages to physique.
 This type of cancer resembles highly of Colon Cancer, but the recommendations for Rectal Cancer Treatment are entirely different.

 This disease can be guessed through a proper observation of the following symptoms:

 - Change in the bowel habits, e.g. rise of diarrhea, constipation etc

 - Mucus in stool

 - Dark and red blood in stool